 After studying graphic design, Teddy earned a BFA in Animation from School of Visual Arts, NY.
 While attending, Teddy animated for Augenblick Studios (MTV, Comedy Central), designed with Milton Glaser, Inc., and for the first season of Food Network's Throwdown with Bobby Flay.
 That same year after graduating, he designed and illustrated for Sony Pictures, and became an art director at the agency Publicis for a General Mills gaming site.

 Aside from work, Teddy has been featured in Vice, UPROXX, and most notably A&E's Cults and Extreme Belief for his research on cults, after growing up in one.
-His insight into this issue informed his writing as a contributor for The Huffington Post, while he's also contributed writing to The Bold Italic and McSweeney's.
+His insight into this issue informed his writing as a contributor for The Huffington Post, a comic for The Nib, and he's also contributed writing to The Bold Italic and McSweeney's.

 Teddy’s other accomplishments include running the 500+ member Meetup group San Francisco Lowbrow Art from 2011-2014, and having his weekly webcomic from 2012-2015, Oscillating Profundities featured in Laughing Squid, Mashable, Gothamist, and Fast Company.